pdgori/XStore-react/README.md

 # React XStore

-# Step 1: Create React App
+# React app with product list, sort and filter.